-MLIS 7000 Foundations of Library and Information Science
+MLIS 7000 Foundations of Library and Information Science 3 hours credit

 An introduction to the library and information science field, its history, and future directions.
 The focus is on the history, concepts, and technological development of the discipline.
 Students will gain familiarity with library and information theory, the discipline and subdisciplines within the information sciences, and ethical practices and standards.